saba-ch/websocket-chat/README.md

 ---

-this project was bootstraped by [Create React App](https://create-react-app.dev/)
+this project was bootstrapped by [Create React App](https://create-react-app.dev/)

 ### Tech Stack